Dear HR Community

-In most of the cases I see, there is goodwill offering in these cases such as encashing leave balances, Giving bonuses, or one to two months service pay.
-I think these helps. - ZC
+In most of the cases I see, there is a goodwill offering in these cases such as encashing leave balances, Giving bonuses, or one to two months of service pay.
+I think this helps. - ZC

 If you follow the terms of the employment agreement no issue.
 No need to give any reason.
 Cannot claim wrongful dismissal. - Chris

-Dear Tina, the best way is NO reasons put on termination letter, but has to pay the notice in lieu as per contract. - Yang
+Dear Tina, the best way is NO reasons put on the termination letter but has to pay the notice in lieu as per the contract. - Yang

 It depends on the reason for the termination.
-Any verbal or written warning being issued to the employee before?
-I think there is a need to know the reason of the termination.
+Has any verbal or written warning been issued to the employee before?
+I think there is a need to know the reason for the termination.
 My practice is to have a discussion with the employee and give her/him a chance for resignation instead of serving termination.
 Compensation whether notice or salary in lieu will be based on the employment contract. - Joey

 Need to determine whether termination is due to misconduct.
 If it is not misconduct, need to refer letter of employment on the termination clause and follow through.
-Also have to ensure that there is documented process on the remedies/counselling taken to try to improve the situation.
-Employee was given chances to feedback on the situation without biasness If misconduct, need to conduct an inquiry before decision is made. - Cherie
+Also, have to ensure that there is documented process on the remedies/counselling taken to try to improve the situation.
+The employee was given chances to feedback on the situation without bias.
+If misconduct, need to conduct an inquiry before a decision is made. - Cherie

-My advise is still terminate with notice.
-I do not think the employee can claim wrongful dismissal with the notice or salary in-lieu.
+My advice is still to terminate with notice.
+I do not think the employee can claim wrongful dismissal with the notice or salary in lieu.
 If an employee wants to resign, he or she has the right and both parties can enter into negotiation. - Shirley